CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 Field Stars (FS)
 ----------------

-Any stars which does not belong to the simulated cluster is a FS and sampled from the disc and bulge potenital described in "Galactic Potential (?)".
+Any stars which does not belong to the simulated cluster is a FS and sampled from the disc and bulge potenital described in :ref:`galactic_potential-label`.

 The cone of vision (COV) is defined by the angle of view :math:`\alpha`, the view distance :math:`h` (height of the cone), the view point :math:`vP` (location of the observer) and the focus :math:`F` (a point along the line of sight).